-Maryland is working to maintain this improvement, as well as to further achieve any additional improvement over the nation.

-- Reducing Hospital-Acquired Conditions (HACs) CMS requires Maryland to reduce the cumulative rate of HACs by 30 percent by the end of CY 2018.
-HSCRC measures HACs using a list of Potentially Preventable Complications (PPCs).6 Through June 2018, the state of Maryland has achieved a 51.54 percent reduction in all-payer, case-mix adjusted PPC rates.
-The reduction in the case-mix adjusted complication rate for Medicare FFS was slightly lower at 47.95 percent.
+- to global budget structures.
+The two percent of revenue not included in GBR accounts for drug costs which are funded based on volume.6 - Reducing the Readmission Rate among Medicare Beneficiaries Readmission rates continued to steadily decline over the course of the All-Payer Model.
+With most recent twelve months' data through December 2018, the Maryland Medicare FFS Readmission Rate is 0.05 percentage points lower than the National Medicare FFS Readmission Rate (Maryland: 15.40 percent; Nation: 15.45 percent).
+The All-Payer Model agreement required Maryland's hospital readmission rate for Medicare FFS beneficiaries to be at or below the national readmission rate by the end of 2018, which Maryland successfully achieved.
+Maryland is working to maintain this improvement, as well as additional improvement over the nation. - Reducing Hospital-Acquired Conditions (HACs) CMS required Maryland to reduce the cumulative rate of HACs by 30 percent by the end of CY 2018.
+HSCRC measures HACs using a list of Potentially Preventable Complications (PPCs).
+Through December 2018, the State of Maryland has achieved a 51.50 percent reduction in all-payer, case-mix adjusted PPC rates.
+The reduction in the case-mix adjusted complication rate for Medicare FFS was 53.03 percent.
 Staff continue to incentivize reductions in HACs through the quality incentive program. - Monitoring Total Cost of Care (TCOC) Under the All-Payer Model agreement, the total cost of care growth for Maryland Medicare beneficiaries may not exceed the national growth rate by more than one percent in any given year and may not exceed the national growth for two consecutive years.
-From CY 2014 to CY 2017, Maryland's TCOC growth has met the requirements of the All-Payer Model.
-Preliminary data through June 2018 for Maryland has been favorable when compared to the nation. - Workgroup Activities The HSCRC continues to broadly engage with stakeholders in guiding policy and methodology development through various Workgroup meetings throughout CY 2018.
+From CY 2014 to CY 2018, Maryland's TCOC growth met the requirements of the All-Payer Model. - Workgroup Activities The HSCRC continues to broadly engage with stakeholders in guiding policy and methodology development through various Workgroup meetings throughout CY 2018.
 Stakeholders representing consumers, businesses, payers, providers, physicians, nurses, and other health care professionals and experts have participated in these Workgroups.
 All Workgroup meetings are conducted in public sessions and comments from the public are solicited at each meeting. - Actions to Promote Alternative Methods of Rate Determination and Payment The All-Payer Model agreement allows Maryland to develop alternative methods of rate determination.
-The HSCRC developed the Global Budget Revenue (GBR) reimbursement model and has moved 100 percent of acute hospital revenue under global budgets as of April 2017. - Reports to CMS To date, the HSCRC has met all of CMS's reporting requirements. - Total Cost of Care Model Progression On July 9, 2018, Governor Hogan, alongside CMS and other State leaders, signed the Maryland Total Cost of Care Contract.
-The new Model aims to move beyond hospitals and to coordinate care for patients across both hospital and non-hospital settings, improve health outcomes, and contain the growth of costs.
-The Commission continues to focus on implementation activities to prepare for the January 1, 2019 start date of the Total Cost of Care Model. - Reporting Adverse Consequences Under the All-Payer Model contract, CMMI monitors the total cost of care in Maryland to ensure that reductions in hospital potentially avoidable utilization (PAU) does not result in unreasonable increases in the total cost of care, which includes costs associated with all other health care providers.
-The All-Payer Model contract provides that in any one calendar year, Medicare total cost of care growth in Maryland may not grow more than 1 percent above Medicare total cost of care growth nationally.
-Additionally, in any two consecutive years, Maryland's Medicare total cost of care may not exceed the nation.
-The HSCRC is monitoring this measure closely in 2018 to ensure that the two consecutive year requirement is not breached, as Maryland total cost of care was 0.77 percent above the nation in CY 2017.
-Through June 2018, Maryland total cost of care is 0.79 percent below the nation for CY 2018.
-More detailed information on Maryland's Total Cost of Care Performance can be found in Section I of this report.
-The HSCRC will continue to develop monitoring tools, measure performance, and engage stakeholders in order to identify and resolve any adverse consequences that may arise as quickly as possible.
+The HSCRC developed the Global Budget Revenue (GBR) reimbursement model and has moved 98 percent of acute hospital revenue under global budgets as of CY 2016.
+The 2 percent of non-GBR revenue accounts for drug costs which are funded based on volume.8 - Reports to CMS To date, the HSCRC has met all of CMS's reporting requirements. - Total Cost of Care Model Progression On July 9, 2018, Governor Hogan, alongside CMS and other State leaders, signed the Maryland Total Cost of Care Contract.
+The new Model aims to move beyond hospitals and to coordinate care for patients across both hospital and non-hospital settings, improve health outcomes, and contain the growth of